 Joe is an avid runner.
 He has represented Fort Loramie High School in cross country at the OHSAA State Finals and also qualified to run at the New Balance Nationals in New York City.
 He also placed 13th in the Emerging Elite.

-Beyond 4-H and running, Joe is a member of band, Spanish Club, the Mathletes and Science Olympiad.
+Beyond 4-H and running, Joe is a member of the band, Spanish Club, the Mathletes, and Science Olympiad.
 He has also participated in the Quiz Bowl at Wright State Lake Campus for 3 years.
 He is a recipient of the American Award thru the American Legion and was named American Government Student of the Year.
 Joe also placed first in the Voice of Democracy competition through the VFW.

 Joe's other accomplishments and activities include: